freedomofpress/securedrop-docs/docs/admin/maintenance/backup_and_restore.rst

    securedrop-admin restore --preserve-tor-config sd-backup-2020-07-22--01-06-25.tar.gz

-This is a suitable option if you have a backup archive taken from an instance with v2 onion services, and wish to restore it to an instance that is now using v3 onion services.
+This is a suitable option if you have a backup archive taken from an instance with v2 *Onion Services*, and wish to restore it to an instance that is now using v3 *Onion Services*.

 If you require any assistance with migration or data recovery, please `contact Support`_.